-So it is pretty cool to be able to have an app on our phone, or tablet or iPad remind us to count.
+So it is pretty cool to be able to have an app on our smartphone, or tablet or iPad remind us to count.

 I tried several apps both on my Samsung Galaxy 4 and my iPhone 4S to see which ones I liked best.
 I limited my selection to apps that are free, although there were many more offerings of paid apps. (updated for 2020 – tried the apps on my Samsung A50 and Moto G7 and 2022 on iPhone 11)

 I had several criteria that I considered in choosing my preferences.

 I like an app that offers the original Hebrew, but also an English translation.
 I disqualified apps where the settings were only in Hebrew.
 Because although I can count in Hebrew, setting up the options to my liking only in Hebrew, was more than I felt like doing in the time allotted to this evaluation.

 This is the one I chose for this year for my android phone.
 It is called Sefira Reminders Lite.
 There is a paid version, but I am trying the free version.
 Unfortunately, I could not find this in the app store for iOS.
 Keep reading for my choice for the iPhone or iPad.